study-documentation/ember_study/index.md

 # Ember.js

-An angular-flavored single page app framework
+An angular-flavored single page app framework.
+What better way to start learning than to write oneself a textbook.

 ## Prerequisites